pjgrizel/MPCLiveXplore-libs/README.md

                         00 00 00 00 00 00 00 00 00 00 F7                 | ...........

 ```

+## TKGL_MPCMAPPER

+This "low-level" library allows you to hijack the MPC/Force application to add your own midi mapping to input and output midi messages.
+This library is used for the new version of IamForce, as mpcmapper allows to hack MPCs or Force

+You can use the following options on the LD_PRELOAD command line :
+--tgkl_help               : Show this help<br>
+--tkgl_ctrlname=<name>    : Use external controller containing <name><br>
+--tkgl_iamX               : Emulate MPC X on your current hardware<br>
+--tkgl_iamLive            : Emulate MPC Live on your current hardware<br>
+--tkgl_iamForce           : Emulate Force on your current hardware<br>
+--tkgl_iamOne             : Emulate MPC One on your current hardware<br>
+--tkgl_iamLive2           : Emulate MPC Live Mk II  on your current hardware<br>
+--tkgl_virtualport=<name> : Create end user virtual port that will be visible within the MPC application<br>
+--tkgl_mididump           : Dump original raw midi flow (similar to TKGL_CTRLDUMP) <br>
+--tkgl_mididumpPost       : Dump raw midi flow after transformation used to dump midi message after transformation<br>
+--tkgl_configfile=<name>  : Use configuration file <name> notably to map current harware buttons to specific emulated device funtion<br>

 ## TKGL_IAMFORCE

 A first derivative POC based on the anyctrl library allowed hardware identity spoofing.